President Biden Declares State Of Emergency In Florida After Surfside Condo Collapse

 MIAMI (CBSMiami) – President Joe Biden has declared a state of emergency in Florida.

-He’s ordered federal assistance from FEMA and the Department of Homeland Security to help state and local responders at the scene of the Surfside building collapse and for the victims.READ MORE: Condo Collapse: Crews Worked Through The Night To Find Survivors
+He’s ordered federal assistance from FEMA and the Department of Homeland Security to help state and local responders at the scene of the Surfside building collapse and for the victims.READ MORE: Class-Action Lawsuit Filed In Surfside Condo Collapse

 “Specifically, FEMA is authorized to identify, mobilize, and provide at its discretion, equipment and resources necessary to alleviate the impacts of the emergency.
 The Individuals and Households Program under Section 408 of the Stafford Act and assistance for debris removal and emergency protective measures, including direct federal assistance, will be provided,” according to a statement from the White House.